 Perennial Flowers that Start with S

-Following is a list of perennial flowers that starts with S.
+Following is a list of perennial flowers that start with S.

-Salvia splendens grows best in warm, dry climates and requires full sun and well-draining soil.
+- Does best in full sun and average, well-draining soil.
+Needs moderate water.

 St. John’s Wort Plant

 St. John’s wort is a perennial herb with cheery, bright yellow flowers.
 Other facts: